-DirecTV (DTV) Chief Executive Officer Mike White calls himself a strategy guy, a trait earned from years working for future Republican presidential candidate Mitt Romney at Bain & Co. in the early 1980s.
+DirecTV (DTV:US) Chief Executive Officer Mike White calls himself a strategy guy, a trait earned from years working for future Republican presidential candidate Mitt Romney at Bain & Co. in the early 1980s.

 Still, White has a dilemma.
 DirecTV had $27.2 billion in sales last year, and the business has grown steadily since its introduction almost two decades ago.
 Then, it was a hot new technology marketed as an appealing alternative to monolithic cable providers.
 Now, the satellite market has matured to just another means of providing content.
 Finding new pockets of growth is increasingly hard to do.